EricFedrowisch/frostmoon/README.md

 Frostmoon is written in Lua.
 Lua's only data structure is the table.
 So in Frostmoon terminology both Objects and Components are tables.
 Objects are simple tables that are made to be the top level containers of Components.
 Components don't HAVE to be contained in Objects however.
 Components can also contain other Components.
 - Class versus Module versus Component:
 All Components must have a Class.
 That class is in the form of a '.lua' file with the Class name.
 All the classes are loaded as modules after Frostmoon.lua is required.
-## Loading components
-To load a component, put it in the "components" directory in top level directory.
-The default location can be overriden by changing the "component_dir" variable in Frostmoon.lua.
-Frostmoon will go through all the folders and subfolders in the component directory, loading all .lua files it finds as components.
 ## Writing your own components
 Components are easy to write.
 Simply put a '.lua' file in the components folder.
+At runtime, Frostmoon will go through all the folders and subfolders in the component directory, loading all '.lua' files it finds as component classes.
 ### All component classes MUST do the following:
 Components MUST return a table as the final thing they do.
 This is because Frostmoon is treating them like modules by using require on them.
 ### Component Type